aail-ai/flutter_assessment_test/README.md

 - the user input only comes from audio and output as text chat from user
 - implement any STT (Speech to Text)
 - Please use riverpod as state management https://pub.dev/packages/flutter_riverpod
+- Once done, you can crate a PR pointing to this repository and inform us through email at surya@aail.ai
 - The deadline would be at Monday 9th, 8pm.

 # What is considered as a plus